Red Rock & Western Railroads

 Enjoy dinner nestled in the hillside above the lodge, the Stagecoach Restaurant offers panoramic views of the surrounding cliffs, mesas and teetering structures of Monument Valley.
 After dinner, enjoy a famous John Wayne feature film in the Earth Spirit Theatre.
 (B,D)

-Day 5 – Mesa Verde National Park – Pagosa Springs, CO
+Day 5 – Mesa Verde National Park – Durango, CO

 This morning depart Monument Valley and travel to Mesa Verde National Park.
 Mesa Verde, “Green Table” in Spanish, National Park offers an unparalleled opportunity to see and experience a unique cultural and physical landscape.
 Including more than 4,000 known archeological sites dating back to A.D.
 550, this national treasure protects the cliff dwellings and mesa top sites of pit houses, pueblos, masonry towers, and farming structures of the Ancestral Pueblo peoples who lived here for more than 700 years.
 This national park gives us a glimpse into the places and stories of America’s diverse cultural heritage.

-Travel this afternoon takes you to Pagosa Springs, CO for the night.
-Dinner is on your own this evening.
-(B)
+Travel this afternoon takes you to Durango, CO for the night.
+Dinner is included at this evening at the Gazpacho Restaurant featuring Traditional New Mexican Cooking.
+(B,D)

 Day 6 – Cumbres & Toltec Railroad w/lunch – Alamosa, CO